 "Think about it.
 She's only here because we rescued her.
 Why was she here the last time?
 Why was she attacked?
 What is the point of this ridiculous story?"
 Kathryn continued.

-"I don't know, there are much better Season Four episodes to parody than this," Jessie replied.
+"I don't know, there are much better fourth season episodes to parody than this," Jessie replied.

 "That seems like enough of a point to me," Jessie commented.

 Jessie smirked before turning her head his way.
 "Not because she likes you, just that she shouldn't have been surprised that you'd forgotten her."

 Kathryn frowned suspiciously.
 "If she cared about you she wouldn't have come straight out with it.
 Perhaps Jessie is correct, she told you right away so she could make you two happen."

 "You rejected her or didn't notice her advances.
 That sounds more like you," Jessie smiled.

 "We find out why she was here in the first place.
 It sounds like a good place to start," Kathryn replied with a smile of her own.
 James didn't like the look of hers though, it was a sneaky and malicious looking one.
 Jessie looked at her and then at James with a confused expression.

 "Ohno, I see where this is going," he said.

 "I don't," Jessie said.